glycerine/rpc25519/README.md

 	// UseQUIC cannot be true if TCPonly_no_TLS is true.
 	UseQUIC bool

-	// path to certs/ like certificate directory
+	// path to certs/ like certificate
-	// on the live filesystem.
-If left
+	// directory on the live filesystem.
-	// empty then the embedded certs/ from build-time, those
-	// copied from the on-disk certs/ directory and baked
-	// into the executable as a virtual file system with
-	// the go:embed directive are used.
 	CertPath string

 	// SkipVerifyKeys true allows any incoming